apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

 {{< hint warning >}}
 **Note:** As of 1.15, Flink supports aligning across tasks of the same source and/or different sources.
 It does not support aligning splits/partitions/shards in the same task.

+In a case where there are e.g. two Kafka partitions that produce watermarks at different pace, that get assigned to the same task watermark might not behave as expected.
+Fortunately, worst case it should not perform worse than without alignment.

+Given the limitation above, we suggest applying watermark alignment in two situations:

+1. You have two different sources (e.g. Kafka and File) that produce watermarks at different speeds
+2. You run your source with parallelism equal to the number of splits/shards/partitions, which results in every subtask being assigned a single unit of work.

 {{< /hint >}}

 ## Writing WatermarkGenerators